newrelic/infra-integrations-sdk/docs/tutorial.md

 # Tutorial

+## Important note:
+In this new version we've added support for multiple entities.
+If you are familiar with this the sdk and this term please go to [tutorial for multiple entities](tutorial_multiple_entities.md).
+If not better keep reading since this tutorial will be easier to understand.

 ## Overview
 This tutorial will guide you through the process of developing a custom integration for New Relic Infrastructure in the Go language.
 To simplify the process, New Relic provides the following tools:
 * [nr-integrations-builder](https://github.com/newrelic/nr-integrations-builder): command line tool that generates an integration "scaffold", with basic integration files in the correct directory structure.